thelearned1/spacewar/README.md

 * `S` rotates the ship to starboard.
 * `D` activates the ship's thrusters.

+Additionally, `Esc` pauses and unpauses the game.

-In later versions of the game, `Esc` is planned to pause the simulation of physics, and `IJKL` will fulfill the functions of `WASD` for a second ship.
+It is planned that `IJKL` will fulfill the functions of `WASD` for a second ship.
-These are not implemented at the time of writing (August 13, 2022), but that may become the case before I have a chance to revise this README.
+This is not implemented at the time of writing (September 22, 2022), but that may become the case before I have a chance to revise this README.

 # MANIFEST